slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 This will vary depending on your batch system.
 All the overrides are expected to be placed in a git repository with a subdirectory format that matches `<RESOURCE NAME>/bosco-override`

 It may take some trial and error to get the correct overrides in place.
 The general proccess for this is to deploy the CE, then check the logs on the application's HTTP Log exporter to see what must be changed.
-Finally re-dpeploy with the updated overrides.
+Finally re-deploy with the updated overrides.

 There is a [template bosco override](https://github.com/slateci/bosco-override-template) repository that you can fork and tailor to your needs.

 Once you've customized your fork, you can simply provide that repository as the GitEndpoint for this section.

-You can use a private git repo and provide the key to the application as a SLATE secret.
+You can use a private git repo and provide the key to the application as a SLATE secret with `git.key` key set to the private key.

     BoscoOverrides:
       Enabled: true
       GitEndpoint: "<GIT ENDPOINT>"
-      RepoNeedsPrivKey: false
-      GitKeySecret: none
+      GitKeySecret: null

 ### HTTPLogger Section

 This allows you to turn toggle HTTP logging side car.
 When it is enabled, it will allow you to view the CE logs from your browser.

+You may provide a SLATE secret with an `HTPASSWD` key containing password instead of having the container randomly generate a password.
+To disable this, comment out the `Secret` line (default).

 	HTTPLogger:
 	  Enabled: true
+      Secret: <PATH TO PASSWORD SECRET>

 You can get the endpoint for your logger by running `slate instance info <INSTANCE ID>`, and the randomly generated credentials will be written to the sidecar's logs.

 `slate instance logs <INSTANCE ID>`

-### VomsmapOverride Section
-Each VO that is enabled must be mapped to a user on the remote cluster.
-It is standard to create a user for each VO you intend to support.
-It is possible to map each VO to the same remote user:

-	VomsmapOverride: |+
-	  "/osg/Role=NULL/Capability=NULL" osguser
-	  "/GLOW/Role=htpc/Capability=NULL" osguser
-	  "/hcc/Role=NULL/Capability=NULL" osguser
-	  "/cms/*" osguser
-	  "/fermilab/*" osguser
-	  "/osg/ligo/Role=NULL/Capability=NULL" osguser
-	  "/virgo/ligo/Role=NULL/Capability=NULL" osguser
-	  "/sdcc/Role=NULL/Capability=NULL" osguser
-	  "/sphenix/Role=NULL/Capability=NULL" osguser
-	  "/atlas/*" osguser
-	  "/Gluex/Role=NULL/Capability=NULL" osguser
-	  "/dune/Role=pilot/Capability=NULL" osguser
-	  "/icecube/Role=pilot/Capability=NULL" osguser
-	  "/xenon.biggrid.nl/Role=NULL/Capability=NULL" osguser

-### GridmapOverride
-The GridmapOverride will allow you to add your own personal grid proxy to the CE.
-This is for the purpose of testing basic job submission.

-You can obtain one with your institutional credential at [cilogon.org](https://cilogon.org/)

-	GridmapOverride: |+
-	  "/DC=foo/DC=bar/OU=Organic Units/OU=Users/CN=YourUserName" osguser

 ### Certificate

 Each time the CE is deployed, it requests a new certificate from Let's Encrypt, which has rate limits to prevent denial-of-service attacks.
 This means that if you are redeploying a CE frequently for troubleshooting purposes, you may experience the rate limit.

 To avoid these rate limits, it's possible to bootstrap the certificate request process with your own private key and retrieve the Let's Encrypt certificate from the SLATE instance logs: